DanMurigu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Gives permission to the owner to read write and execute and the group read and execute and users to write and execute Changes the mode of hello to Ollehs mode
-Adds execute permission to all sub directories of current working directory of the owner
+Adds execute permission to all sub directories of current working directory of the owner Creates a directory and gives the directory 751 permissions